Sofipet/My_Data_World/Netflix analysis/README.md

 ## Methodology

-1. **Data Loading and Cleaning:**
-  - Imported the sales data.
-  - Cleaned the data by handling missing values and correcting any discrepancies.

 1. **Data Cleaning and Preparation:**

 - **Handling Missing Values:** Filled missing values in director, cast, and country with 'NA'.
 Converted date_added to a datetime format.